The institution clearly identifies the lines of authority and responsibility for any and all educator preparation programs within the

 A program of professional preparation must be proposed and operated by an entity that makes all personnel decisions regarding the employment, retention or promotion of employees without unlawful discrimination.
 The entity must make all decisions regarding the admission, retention, and graduation of students without unlawful discrimination.

-The New Hope Graduate School of Education follows lawful practices regarding employment, retention or promotion of staff, and admission, retention, and graduation of candidates as seen in the Staff Handbook and Student Handbook.
-In addition, the letter of assurance from the Unit Head reaffirms NHGSE’s understanding of these expectations.
+New Hope Charter School follows lawful practices regarding employment, retention or promotion of staff, and admission, retention, and graduation of candidates as seen in the Staff Handbook and Student Handbook.
+In addition, the letter of assurance from the Unit Head reaffirms New Hope’s understanding of these expectations.

-New Hope Graduate School of Education assures compliance with all preconditions, submission of all required CTC report, cooperation with all evaluation activities, participation in the CTC accreditation system, and that the program will offer the approved programs once candidates have been accepted and enrolled until i-Iv are met as evidenced by the assurance letter
+New Hope Charter School assures compliance with all preconditions, submission of all required CTC report, cooperation with all evaluation activities, participation in the CTC accreditation system, and that the program will offer the approved programs once candidates have been accepted and enrolled until i-Iv are met as evidenced by the assurance letter

-Herinder Pegany, Executive Director of the New Hope Graduate School of Education is the the person responsible for reporting and responding to all requests from the Commission within the specified timeframes for data, including, but not limited to:
+Herinder Pegany, Executive Director of New Hope Charter School, is the person responsible for reporting and responding to all requests from the Commission within the specified timeframes for data, including, but not limited to:

 The institution must provide a plan for communicating and informing the public about the institution and the educator preparation programs.
 The plan must demonstrate that:

-Each of these programs has its own section on the NHGSE website as does the mission and vision (link), graduate and administration (link), admission procedures and requirements (link), course and fieldwork requirements (link), and completion requirements (link).
+Each of these programs has its own section on the New Hope website as does the mission and vision, admission procedures and requirements, course and fieldwork requirements, and completion requirements.
 The website also indicates that we have completed Stage 1 of the approval process and now are in Stage 2.
+Communication Plan provides an overview of how candidates and the public will have access to all of New Hope Charter School's materials.

 The institution must demonstrate that it will maintain and retain student records.
 Institutions seeking Initial Institutional Approval will provide verification that:

-(a) Candidates will have access to their transcripts and/or other documents for the purpose of verifying academic units and program completion.
-Please see Candidate Records Plan for more detail.
+a) Candidates will have access to their transcripts and/or other documents for the purpose of verifying academic units and program completion.
+Please see the Candidate Records Plan for more detail.

-(c) Records will be kept securely in locked cabinets or on a secure server located in the Executive Director’s office, a locked office which is not accessible by the public.
-The Executive Director’s office is at the Glenwood Elementary School site.
+c) Records will be kept securely in locked cabinets or on a secure server located in the Executive Director’s office, a locked office that is not accessible by the public.
+The Executive Director’s office is at the New Hope Charter School site.

 Institutions must disclose information regarding:

-(a)The New Hope GSE plans to use a hybrid delivery model for all of its programs.
-While the majority of the candidates’ experience will be in person, both for coursework and field work, candidates will experience portions of their coursework online (e.g. reading and online discussions, online projects, asynchronous video, summer foundations courses, pre-service.
+a) New Hope Charter School plans to use a hybrid delivery model for all of its teacher preparation programs.
+While the majority of the candidates’ experience will be in person, both for coursework and fieldwork, candidates will experience portions of their coursework online (e.g. reading and online discussions, online projects, asynchronous video, summer foundations courses, pre-service.

-(b) The New Hope GSE plans to offer all of its programs in the Sacramento area, specifically in the area in and around the Robla School District.
+b) New Hope Charter School plans to offer all of its programs in the Sacramento area, specifically in the area in and around the Robla School District.
 Classes will be held either at the New Hope Charter School co-located on the Glenwood Elementary campus or at Robla School District facilities.

 The institution and its personnel demonstrate veracity in all statements and documentation submitted to the Commission.
 Evidence of a lack of veracity is cause for denial of IIA.

-An institution’s mission and vision for educator preparation is consistent with California’s approach to educator preparation.
+An institution’s mission and vision for educator preparation are consistent with California’s approach to educator preparation.

 *Note: A complete program design with significant detail included is not what is intended here as that will be submitted to ensure alignment with the Commission’s adopted program standards in Stage III.
 Rather, the intent is to provide the Commission with sufficient information to ensure that the institution’s philosophy and approach about educator preparation is consistent with California’s.